 There is a tendency to approach development of a digital workplace as a technology initiative.
 That’s natural — it takes technology to make it work.
 But this approach often overlooks employee experience.
 An effective digital workplace strategy must consider the needs and wants of distributed workers and equip them to work anytime and from anywhere.
 So instead of viewing employees as a group that must be convinced to adopt new technology, include them in cocreating the path forward.

 A Unique Opportunity to Define Your New Employee Experience

 The pandemic has accelerated what were previously slow shifts in employee experience and pushed the boundaries of this concept for both employers and employees.
 This, in fact, presents a unique opportunity to create a future for employee experience — one that is purposefully designed, with a strong emotional connection between employer and employees.
 If done well, it can become a secret weapon — a true “EX”-factor — for customer experience and competitive advantage.

 About the Authors

 Kaumil Dalal is a director in West Monroe’s Technology practice and a national leader of the firm’s Digital Workplace and Modern Systems Integration offerings.
-He partners with organizations to establish strategy, capabilities and tailored experiences that enable an employee experience and power an intelligent workplace.
+He partners with organizations to establish strategy, capabilities, and tailored experiences that help his clients to enable an employee experience and power intelligent and adaptive digital workplaces.

 Gordana Radmilovic is a senior manager within West Monroe’s People Team, focused on people strategy and experience.
 Committed to building an environment that promotes fulfillment for all, she has deep expertise on employee experience, strategic change management, and driving digital change within organizations.